 - To enroll in non-credit courses, the student must contact the Workforce Development Department at the campus where the course is being offered.
 Do not complete the online tuition waiver form.

-Campus Student Services Centers will assist you with your registration on the day before classes begin.
-Please note that Student Services Centers are generally closed on weekends; however they are open the Saturday before classes begin from 10 a.m. to 2 p.m.
-Virtual advising offers extended hours the day before classes begin.
+Campus Student Services Centers will assist you with your registration beginning the Friday before classes begin.
+Please note that Student Services Centers are generally closed on weekends; however, they are open the Saturday before classes begin from 10 a.m. to 2 p.m.

 Click here for step-by-step registration procedures.